maniospas/Blombly/docs/advanced/preprocessor.md

 ```

 Similarly to code blocks, declaring a namespace does nothing.
-But you can bring it in the with the syntax `with @name:`.
+But you can activate it with the syntax `with @name:`.
 Notice
-the colon at the end, which is intentionally similar to code blocks
+the colon at the end, which is intentionally similar to inlining
 to indicate that subsequent code is affected.
-Refer to a variable affected by a namespace
-either through its full name (e.g., `graphics::x`) or by first activating
-the corresponding namespace.
-Below is an example of
+Below is an example of using namespaces to differentiate semantic
-using namespaces to differentiate between usage of the same
+usage of the same variables.
-variables.

 ```java
 // main.bb